 Pirante’s third and final exercise of her tour was Key Resolve/Foal Eagle 2011 at Camp Mujuk, South Korea, which was cut short due to the approximate 9.0 magnitude earthquake and tsunami that devastated the Tohoku region of northern Japan, March 11.
 Following the disaster, the Marines in her PAO shop worked together to provide correspondent support to document the humanitarian effort coming out of MCAS Iwakuni during Operation Tomodachi.
 In June, Pirante was promoted to the rank of corporal.

-September 2011, Pirante reported to Marine Corps Base Camp Pendleton, Calif., where she served with I Marine Expeditionary Force.
+September 2011, Pirante reported to Marine Corps Base Camp Pendleton, Calif., where she served with I Marine Expeditionary Force as a journalist in support of Female Engagement Team 12-2 during their pre-deployment workup.
 In November 2011, Pirante returned to DINFOS and completed the Electronic Journalism Course with top marks before returning to her unit.
 July 2012, Pirante served with I MEF to support Javelin Thrust 2012/Large Scale Exercise-1, which afforded her the opportunity to document the interoperability of US Marines and the 33 Canadian Brigade Group as well as conduct a sit-down interview with commander Col. Howard G. Coombs.

 Pirante also provided correspondent assistance to various units aboard Camp Pendleton to include 1st Marine Logistics Group and the upstanding 1st Marine Expeditionary Brigade, for which, Pirante was awarded a Navy and Marine Corps Achievement Medal December 2012.